Mary Woronov: 1966–1973: Early work and collaborations with Andy Warhol

 Malanga, who was Andy Warhol's assistant at the time, asked Woronov if she would be in a movie he was making.
-Later, while on a Cornel-sponsored field trip to Manhattan-based artists, Woronov visited Warhol's art studio, The Factory.
+Later, while on a Cornell-sponsored field trip to Manhattan-based artists, Woronov visited Warhol's art studio, The Factory.
 Woronov recalled Warhol was nowhere in sight: "I didn't know he was hiding in the staircase, but that's where he was."
 Malanga suggested Woronov stick around the studio, saying, "you should stay, they're doing a screen test."

 She appeared in numerous films for Warhol, becoming a Warhol superstar in the 1960s.
 Warhol bestowed her the nickname "Mary Might" but she didn't like it.
 She danced with Exploding Plastic Inevitable, Warhol's multimedia presentation of The Velvet Underground, and played Hanoi Hannah in Chelsea Girls, the 1966 experimental underground film directed by Warhol.
 The film was Warhol's first major commercial success after a long line of avant-garde art films (both feature-length and short).

 Of this time, she has said: "Of all the girls at Andy Warhol's Factory, I was the butch one.
 [Warhol] put me in his Screen Tests and I spent my nights at Max's Kansas City. ...
 I was the strong girl at the Factory."
 Further reflecting on her working relationship with Warhol, she commented in 2018: "I have a very dark side, I can't help it, but to me that period was wine and roses.
 It was darkness with pinpoints of light.
 My connection with Warhol was sort of like Lancelot's connection to King Arthur".